MehmetMHY/moving-pose/README.md

 - To achieve this goal, we implmented the Moving Pose algorithm from the paper stated below and the database stated below.
 - This is our Fall 2020 CSCI470 (Introduction to Machine Learning) final Project.
 CSCI470 is an undergraduate class provided at the Colorado School of Mines.
 Our team name was: Nestlé.
 - Please view /movingpose/gui/README.md to learn more about the GUI and the hardware(s) used.
+- You can grab the weights used in the presentation/demo here: https://github.com/MehmetMHY/moving-pose/releases/tag/weights

 ## Paper Implemented: